18F/identity-pki/terraform/tooling/tooling/README.md

 ## Issues

-* It was a huge PITA to figure out how to grant access to the terraform role from the auto-tf role.
 * Some endpoints cannot be turned into VPC endpoints.
 Grr.
 So we set up a Network Firewall for them.
-    * iam.amazonaws.com
-    * sts.us-east-1.amazonaws.com
-    * access-analyzer.us-west-2.amazonaws.com
 * If the build fails because it takes too long or you stop the build, it just kills everything immediately rather than gracefully letting terraform unlock itself.
 So if a build takes too long, you may need to unlock